sudexp/mobile-project/README.md

 };
 ```

-If user is registered in the database, a token is initialized and sent together with responce 200 to client:
+If user is registered in the database, a token is initialized and sent together with the responce "200" to client:

 ![alt text](screenshots/db_token.png "Token in database")

-In the application, token is added to Redux auth state and used inn future for sending POST requests to the database:
+In the application, token is added to Redux auth state and used in future for sending POST requests to the database:

 ![alt text](screenshots/state_token.png "Token in Redux state")